verrazzano/docs/content/en/docs/networking/security/certificates.md

 For details, see the [Customize DNS]({{< relref "/docs/networking/traffic/dns.md" >}}) page.
 {{< /alert >}}

-To configure cert-manager to use LetsEncrypt as the certificates provider, you must configure a cert-manager ACME provider with the following values in the Verrazzano custom resource:
+To configure cert-manager to use LetsEncrypt as the certificates provider, you must configure the Verrazzano Let's Encrypt issuer with the following values in the Verrazzano custom resource:

-* Set the `spec.components.certManager.certificate.acme.provider` field to `letsEncrypt`.
-* Set the `spec.components.certManager.certificate.acme.emailAddress` field to a valid email address for the `letsEncrypt` account.
+* Set the `spec.components.clusterIssuer.letsEncrypt.emailAddress` field to a valid email address for the `letsEncrypt` account.
-* (Optional) Set the `spec.components.certManager.certificate.acme.environment` field to either `staging` or `production` (the default).
+* (Optional) Set the `spec.components.clusterIssuer.letsEncrypt.environment` field to either `staging` or `production` (the default).

 The following example configures Verrazzano to use the LetsEncrypt `production` environment by default, with Oracle Cloud Infrastructure DNS for DNS record management.